Contents of this Safeguarding Policy

 There may be some instances where staff/volunteers live and work in the same community as service users of EDClass services.
 It is usually inappropriate for EDClass Limited staff/volunteers to deliver a service and educate a friend or family member.
 If this situation occurs, arrangements should be made for another staff member to take over the case and not be the account manager.
 Any exceptions to this must be agreed with line managers.

 Any inappropriate sexual relationships with service users or members of their families are a breach of professional boundaries and codes of practice and may also be against the law.
 (Exceptions would be where staff member is married to the parent of a service user for example).

-Although some member of the EDClass Limited staff may have had personal experiences of abuse in their own life which may give them empathy and understanding of the situations in which the children, young people and vulnerable adults they work with find themselves in, it not usually acceptable for a member of staff to self-disclose their personal experiences to a service user/school/organisation.
-Apart from being unprofessional a worker might find they are vulnerable or at least embarrassed if their personal information is given to others.
+Although some members of the EDClass Limited staff may have had personal experiences of abuse in their own life which may give them empathy and understanding of the situations in which the children, young people and vulnerable adults they work with find themselves in, it is not usually acceptable for a member of staff to self-disclose their personal experiences to a service user/school/organisation.
+Apart from being unprofessional, a worker might find they are vulnerable or at least embarrassed if their personal information is given to others.

 GIVING OUT PERSONAL CONTACT DETAILS

 Staff must not give out their personal mobile, home telephone numbers or home email in any circumstances to any child / young person / vulnerable adult.
-If staff require any contact with a user of EDCLASS this should be done through appropriate use of EDClass issued equipment.
+If staff require any contact with a user of EDCLASS this should be done through the appropriate use of EDClass-issued equipment.

 Staff must not share personal blog addresses or other modes of electronic communication with children, young people or vulnerable adults.
 It is also important that staff are aware of privacy setting on their own personal social networking sites to prevent inappropriate content being shared with service users.